Snakebite Envenoming in Africa: Diagnostics, Treatment Gaps, and Emerging Medical Technologies

 3.1 Antivenom Therapy (Gold Standard)

-Antivenoms are produced by immunizing animals (typically horses or sheep) with snake venom and purifying the resulting antibodies.
+Antivenoms are produced by immunizing animals—typically horses or sheep—with snake venom and purifying the resulting polyclonal antibodies.
+When administered early and appropriately, antivenom can be life-saving.

 • Risk of adverse reactions